damianhakert/damianhakert.github.io/source/jobs/service-engineer/index.html.md

   - Can solve most support tickets in a reasonable time without escalating to development
   - Expert in most advanced topics (e.g. LDAP, Jenkins/CI integration, Geo)
   - Regularly submits merge requests for customer GitLab bugs/issues
-  - Provides thorough and timely code and ticker response feedback for peers
+  - Provides thorough and timely code and ticket response feedback for peers
 - Actively works across functional groups to improve product or processes
 - Looks for opportunities to improve the customer user experience
   - Documentation: writing in-depth documentation that shares knowledge and radiates GitLab technical strengths